 After 34 years as an audio and video forensic expert, I know about the good and the not-so-good lawyers.
-It seems to me, based on firsthand experience, that there are more ‘not-so-good’ lawyers.
+Based on firsthand experience, it seems as though there are more not-so-good lawyers.
 This inspired me to compose a blog post on how to hire a lawyer.

 Good lawyers dress well and are respected by those in the courts where they practice.
 They are not flashy dressers but rather conservative.
 Not-so-good lawyers show up in court with wrinkled shirts that don’t fit so well or with their hair messed up.
 Appearance is extremely important in court for not only yourself, but also your lawyer.
 Attorneys who under dress are probably not the best choice to defend you in court.